alwynlombaard/GenericMsmqMessageProcessing/README.md

 ```

-Start a message processor for MyMessage.
+Start a message processor.
 Typically at app start.

 ```C#
 var inboundMessageQueue = new MsmqMessageQueueInbound<MyMessage>(logger);